abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Composition and external diagrams
 ---

-Let's look at the diagram that demonstrates functional composition in which we showed that successive application of the two composed functions ($f \bullet g$) and the new function ($h$) are equivalent.
+Let's look at the diagram that demonstrates functional composition in which we showed that successive application of the two composed functions ($f \circ g$) and the new function ($h$) are equivalent.

 ![Functional composition](../01_set/functions_compose.svg)